-The matching process will take into account the centile rankings of applicants which are submitted by the Dean / Head of School by 5pm 21st May 2018 only.
-Subsequent changes to centiles submitted will not be accepted as the matching process will have commenced to allow sufficient time for the necessary pre employment checks to take place prior to commencement to Internship.
+The matching process will take into account the centile rankings of applicants which are submitted by the Dean / Head of School by 5pm 22nd May 2023 only.
+Subsequent changes to centiles submitted will not be accepted as the matching process will have commenced to allow sufficient time for the necessary pre-employment checks and induction to take place prior to commencement to Internship.